Codecademy/docs/content/cpp/concepts/maps/terms/empty/empty.md

 ---
-Title: 'empty'
+Title: '.empty()'
-Description: 'Checks to see if an STL map object is empty (contains elements) or not and returns a boolean true or false value, respectively'
+Description: 'Checks if the map is empty and returns true if it has no elements, otherwise it returns false.'
 Subjects:
   - 'Computer Science'
 Tags: